 Apologies to our friends in Jersey City: your secret is out.
 Lots of young families are moving across the river to this fun (and more affordable) town just a PATH ride away from Manhattan.
 Whether you’re looking to make a move, or just want a fun day out of your borough, Jersey City has plenty to offer, in every season.
-Read on to see what the buzz is about!
+Check out our Jersey City events calendar and read on to see what the buzz is about!

 Liberty Science Center

 Liberty State Park is home to an impressive playground with play structures, bridges, slides, and a wonderful view of Lady Liberty herself.
 Another must-do for kids (and their adults!) is the Liberty Science Center, filled with literally more exhibits than you can do in a day.
 Currently running: Arthur’s World, a place for little ones to explore and play in the land of the popular TV and book series character, and Grossology: The (Impolite) Science of the Human Body, which older kids will love for the larger than life body parts, and the disgusting sounds (burps, farts, etc.) they make.
 That is the tip of the iceberg.
 Kids can also scale the suspended Infinity Climber; feel their way through the pitch black “Touch Tunnel”; check out bees, monkeys, bugs, fish and more in “Eat and Be Eaten”; play with blocks of all shapes and sizes, and go dig for Dinos outside.
 Plus: the Center is home to three theaters with shows for all ages, including the recently-opened Jennifer Chalsty Planetarium, the largest one in the Western hemisphere!